Per Frandsen

-He won the 1994–95 Danish Cup with F.C.
+Most notably, he won the 1994–95 Danish Cup with F.C.
 Copenhagen, and played 265 league games as a midfielder for Bolton Wanderers in England.
-Frandsen played 23 matches for the Denmark national team between 1990 and 2003, and he represented his country at the 1992 Summer Olympics and 1998 FIFA World Cup tournaments.
+Frandsen gained 23 caps for the Denmark national team between 1990 and 2003, and represented his country at the 1992 Summer Olympics and 1998 FIFA World Cup tournaments.

 Biography

 Born in Copenhagen, Frandsen started playing football with local clubs BK Skjold and B 93.
 He made his senior debut with top-flight club B 1903, debuted for the Danish under-21 national team in April 1989.
 He was the third best goalscorer of the 1990 Danish 1st Division, and made his national team debut in May 1990.
 He played three national team games under national manager Richard Møller Nielsen, until his national team career went on a hiatus in September 1991.
 In November 1990, he was sold to French club Lille OSC, in a Lille club record transfer deal.

 Frandsen joined fellow Danish international Jakob Friis-Hansen at Lille, and played four years at the club.
 While at Lille, he represented Denmark at the 1992 Summer Olympics, where he played full-time in Denmark's three games before elimination.
 When Lille faced economical difficulties in the summer 1994, Frandsen returned home to Denmark to play for F.C.
 Copenhagen (FCK).
 Frandsen stated his intention to only play in Denmark temporarily, and having won the 1995 Danish Cup with FCK, he moved abroad once again in August 1996.
 He was sold to English club Bolton Wanderers for £1.25 million.
 Playing in the second tier of English football, he made his debut for the club in a 1–1 draw at Port Vale before scoring his first goal for Bolton in the following game against Manchester City.

 He soon earned a reputation as one of the best players in English football playing outside the top-flight FA Premier League championship, and it was assumed that it would only be a matter of time before one of the bigger clubs came in for him.
 Instead, he helped Bolton win promotion back to the Premier League in the 1996–97 season.
 Frandsen's national team career was revived in November 1996, when he was recalled by new national manager Bo Johansson, after more than five years of absence from the Danish national team.
 He was one of the few bright spots of Bolton's second Premier League campaign, which ended in swift relegation back into the Football League.
 He was included in the Danish squad for the 1998 FIFA World Cup, where he was used as a substitute in two games.